18 Amazing Restaurants In Kensington

 What are the different types of restaurants in Kensington?

-Here are the best restaurants in Kensington, picked by London Walks’ Kensington expert David Tucker.
+It’s hard to whittle them down, but these are our pick of the best restaurants in Kensington, selected by London Walks’ Kensington expert David Tucker.
 You can also listen to David’s podcast discussing his favourite Kensington restaurants.

-It’s named after Frederico Fellini’s 1963 cinematic masterpiece Otto e mezzo, meaning 8 ½.
-Stepping into Locanda Ottomezzo is a little like stepping into your own Italian movie.
+Locanda Ottomezzo is named after Frederico Fellini’s 1963 cinematic masterpiece Otto e mezzo, meaning 8 ½.
+Stepping into this adorable restaurant is a little like stepping into your own Italian movie.
 Vintage movie posters, cosy seating, and a true taste of Italy.
 Sister restaurant to the Ottoemezzo Café, Locanda Ottomezzo is one of the most authentic Italian restaurants in London.
 It’s a hidden gem, tucked away in the heart of Kensington.
 And, it’s one of David’s favourite dining experiences.

 The refined, exquisite Chakra at Holland is bursting with authentic Indian flavours, beautiful decor and an al-fresco terrace.
 Promising ‘food for the soul’ which is uplifting and positively affects your wellbeing, Chakra’s won multiple awards and rave reviews from its customers.
 Look out for its own spice made with tequila, chilli and lemonade, naan bread cooked to perfection, and according to David, a butter chicken and Goan prawn curry that you absolutely must try.